 On July 2, 2014, Vringo filed suit in the United States District Court for the Southern District of New York seeking a temporary restraining order and preliminary and permanent injunctions against ZTE, enjoining ZTE's use of prohibited materials captured under NDA, including but not limited to ZTE's use of such materials in its antitrust lawsuit in China against Vringo and Vringo Infrastructure.
-On July 7, 2014, the court granted a temporary restraining order against ZTE's use of such material.
+On July 7, 2014, the court granted a temporary restraining order against ZTE's use of such materials.
 On July 23, 2014, ZTE filed a counterclaim against Vringo.
+On July 24, 2014, the Court held a hearing on Vringo's motion for a preliminary injunction against ZTE.
+A ruling on this motion is pending.
+On October 2, 2014, Vringo filed a motion for judgment on the pleadings, similar to a motion for summary judgment, asking the court to render a judgment on Vringo's cause of action based solely on the pleadings of the parties.